arayajosepablo/two-factor-authentication/README.md

 - api/v1/2fa/validate\_phone\_number: to validate if the received phone number is a mobile phone number.
 - api/v1/2fa/send: to send a token to a particular phone number
 - api/v1/2fa/validate\_token: to validate the sent token

+Also it implements Spring Security base authentication validation.